SimpleBoilerplates/ShuInjector/README.md

 ```
 And so on.

-Architecture should be like you can define Several **ShuiAssembler** for different purposes, different features, HTTPAssembler should be defined on SceneDelegate level, there can be other **ShuiAssembler** for different purposes, like **AppAssembler**, that will handle Router, User Token etc.
+Architecture should be like you can define Several **ShuiAssembler** for different purposes, different features, HTTPAssembler should be defined on Shared level, there can be other **ShuiAssembler** for different purposes, like **AppAssembler**, that will handle Router, User Token etc.

 ## Contact